Reba: Duets: The Only Promise That Remains

+Release and aftermath

-Release and aftermathReba: Duets was originally planned to be released in April 2007, however the date was pushed to September 18 instead.
+Reba: Duets was originally planned to be released in April 2007, however the date was pushed to September 18 instead.
 The lead single, "Because of You" was released to radio May 15 and reached a peak of #2 on the Hot Country Songs chart and #50 on the Billboard Hot 100 in August, shortly before the album's release date.
 A week after the album's release, it became the United States' best-selling album of the week, debuting at number one on both the Top Country Albums and Billboard 200 albums charts, selling a total of 300,536 copies in its first week, according to Nielsen SoundScan.
 It debuted at number 4 on the Canadian Album Charts.
 Reba Duets was certified platinum by the Recording Industry Association of America in October 2007, becoming her twentieth platinum album.
 The album's second single, "The Only Promise That Remains" (with Justin Timberlake) was released in November 2007, but only reached #72 on the Billboard Pop 100 and did not chart the Hot Country Songs list.
 The third single, "Every Other Weekend" (with Kenny Chesney) was released in 2008.
 However, the official single featured Skip Ewing as the duet partner instead of Chesney, due to the Chesney version not being "viable" for radio (due to radio company issues).
 It charted outside the main UK top 100 album chart but has sold over 15,000 copies in the UK.
 McEntire and LeAnn Rimes performed their duet of "When You Love Someone Like That" at the 41st CMA Music Awards.